MQuy/mbrowser/Programming Rust 2nd.md

       assert_eq!(ranges::overlap(0..0, 0..10), false);
   }
   ```
-- cargo uses semantic versioning, lock mechanism and workspace (probably like `yarn`).
+- cargo uses semantic versioning, lock mechanism, and workspace (probably like `yarn`).

 ### 8. Structs

 - There are 3 kinds of struct types: named-field, tuple-like and unit-like.
 - struct and its fields are private by default.
-Visiblity is for different modules, creating a struct value requires all the struct's fields are visible.
+Visibility is for different modules, creating a struct value requires all the struct's fields are visible.
   ```rust
   mod Foo {
     #[derive(Debug)]